dannyvankooten/www.dannyvankooten.com/src/content/projects.md

 title:  "Projects"
 ---

-A non-exhaustive list of some projects that I worked on over the years.

----

 #### Mailchimp for WordPress

 A WordPress plugin that allows you to tightly integrate your site with your Mailchimp account.